TimLangePN/ntest/README.md

   ntest [flags]

 Flags:
   -a, --address string     ip or address to perform tests against -d, --debug              set log level to debug
   -h, --help               help for ntest
+      --packet-count int   amount of packets that should be sent (default 1)
 ```

 ## License